chrisbensen/micronaut/setup_development/setup_development.md

 # Local Development with Micronaut + Micronaut Data + Graal

+## Introduction

+In this lab you will take a fresh OCI compute instance and set it up for development for an application that uses Micronaut, ATP and GraalVM.

+Estimated Lab Time: &lt;10&gt; minutes

+Objectives

+In this lab you will:

+   * SSH into a remote VM
+   * Install git, GraalVM and Micronaut

+Prerequisites

+   * An Oracle Cloud account, Free Trial, LiveLabs or a Paid account
+   * An OCI compute instance setup with RSA keys installed
+   * The compute instance has the ATP wallet setup and installed

 ## Part 1 - Cloning the code for this lab

 1. Use SSH to access your Development Compute Instance.